 This one is really optional, you don’t have to create board covers for your personal boards.

-However, it gives a nicer, more cohesive, neat look to your profile if you do so.
+However, it gives a nicer, more cohesive, neat look to your profile if you do so and strengthens your branding.

 The difference between the two is that you can create more unique designs with Picmonkey compared to Canva.